 Costs and liabilities attributable to post-employment defined benefit plans are recognized in the Group's financial statements based on actuarial calculations.
 Actuarial calculations requires management to make assumptions on the discount rate, future mortality, rate of compensation increase etc., often for a long time period.
 The actual outcome could differ from the assumptions made which can lead to an adjustment to the amount recognized in the balance sheet.
 The benefit obligations of the Group's defined benefit pension plans and post-employment medical benefit plans as of December 31, 2013 were estimated to exceed the fair value of plan assets by 1,044 MSEK.
-Further details of the Group's defined benefits.
+Further details of the Group's defined benefit plans are presented in Note 21 Employee benefits.